Carlos Santana Player Props: Pirates vs. Padres

-The Pittsburgh Pirates, including Carlos Santana and his .487 slugging percentage over his past 10 games, battle starter Blake Snell and the San Diego Padres at PNC Park, Wednesday at 7:05 PM ET.
+On Thursday, Carlos Santana (.487 slugging percentage in past 10 games, including two home runs) and the Pittsburgh Pirates face the San Diego Padres, whose starting pitcher will be Joe Musgrove.
+First pitch is at 12:35 PM ET.

-In his most recent game, he racked up three hits (going 3-for-5 with a home run and two RBI) against the Padres.
+In his most recent game, he strung together two hits (going 2-for-4 with a home run and two RBI) against the Padres.

 Carlos Santana Game Info & Props vs. the Padres